-- Yes, I am supplementing: I take magnesium, vitamin D, omega 3s and probiotics every day, and try to remember to swallow a teaspoon of salt here and there.
+- After seeing doctor who specializes in keto, I have started taking supplements: I take magnesium, vitamin D, omega 3s and probiotics every day, and try to remember to swallow a teaspoon of salt here and there.

 I will not pretend that the keto diet is easy: for the first month I was on keto, figuring out what to eat and how to cook it felt like a full-time job.
 But keto got a lot easier once I figured out my go-to snacks, meals and treats.
 Here’s what you can reliably find in my kitchen:

 - Cacao nibs.
 These crunchy little nibs have become my go-to snack when I want a little something.
 They taste chocolatey but are much crunchier and lower calorie.
 One bag lasts me ages, so I only just tried a new kind — these nibs from Prana, which are SO much better than the previous brand I had.
 (The pieces are larger and have a nicer texture.)
 It’s worth trying a few brands to find yours.